Wet sulfuric acid process: Spent acid regeneration and production of sulfuric acid

 The WSA process can also be used for the production of sulfuric acid from sulfur burning or regeneration of the spent acid from e.g., alkylation plants.
 Wet catalysis processes differ from other contact sulfuric acid processes in that the feed gas contains excess moisture when it comes into contact with the catalyst.
 The sulfur trioxide formed by catalytic oxidation of the sulfur dioxide reacts instantly with the moisture to produce sulfuric acid in the vapor phase to an extent determined by the temperature.
 Liquid acid is subsequently formed by condensation of the sulfuric acid vapor and not by the absorption of the sulfur trioxide in concentrated sulfuric acid, as in contact processes based on dry gases.

 The concentration of the product acid depends on the H2O:SO3 ratio in the catalytically converted gases and on the condensation temperature.

 The combustion gases are cooled to the converter inlet temperature of about 420–440 °C. Processing these wet gases in a conventional cold-gas contact process (DCDA) plant would necessitate cooling and drying of the gas to remove all moisture.
-Therefore, the WSA process is, in most cases, a more cost-efficient way of producing sulfuric acid.
+As such, the WSA process is relatively cost-efficient under most circumstances.